KaeIan/Content/Personal/AboutMe.md

 ## Qualifications

-* Bachelor of Business (Marketing) - QUT 2013 - 2020
+* Bachelor of Business (Marketing) from QUT

-* Bachelor of Information Technology (Computer Science) - QUT 2013 - 2020
+* Bachelor of Information Technology (Computer Science) rom QUT

 ## Experience

-* Bot Squad Lead

-Codebots/WorkingMouse - Brisbane QLD
+**Senior Software Engineer, Codebots**

 2019 - 2020

-* Lead Tools Engineer

-WorkingMouse - Brisbane QLD
+**Lead Tools Engineer, WorkingMouse**

 2018 - 2019

-* Tools Engineer

-Working Mouse - Brisbane QLD
+**Tools Engineer, WorkingMouse**

 2017 - 2018

 ## Interests

-* Video Games
-* Modding
-* Reading
-* Writing Science Fiction
-* Board Games
-* Card Games
+I am intensely interested in fantasy, science fiction and psychology.
+Much of my spare time involves reading, writing, drawing, listening to podcasts or playing video games in these categories.
+In particular I like Star Wars, Warhammer 40k (and fantasy) and learning about philosophy.
+I also enjoy socializing and having board game nights or playing card games.